 You should know when your business will become profitable, not because it will affect your cash flow — because it won’t — but because it gives you an early goal to strive for and a ready-made target for projecting future cash flow.
 Negative cash flow and negative profits make for a grim combination.
-Focus your efforts on managing your cash flow with an eye toward reaching that moment when you realize your first profits.
+Focus your efforts on managing your cash flow to reach that moment when you realize your first profits.

-So, gather data about our income and expenses and start doing breakeven analysis.
+So, gather data about our income and expenses and start doing a break-even analysis.

 You Can’t Control What You Don’t Measure

 Finding out the amount of working capital a business needs to operate is the first step.
 You need to answer questions like:

 - How much inventory do I need to hold?